Design for Manufacturing

 - Minimizing part count

 - Optimizing the manufacturing process

 - Creating a modular assembly process

 - Minimizing time to market

-- Minimizing manufacturing time
+- Minimizing manufacturing time and cost

 All optimizations and design changes of product design automations must meet the necessary specifications required for the final product.
 Depending upon the product type and the manufacturing process required, there can be numerous specifications.